skulpt/skulpt/contrib.rst

 Second Edition
 ~~~~~~~~~~~~~~
+* An email from Mike MacHenry set me straight on tail recursion.
+He not only
+  pointed out an error in the presentation, but suggested how to correct it.
 * It wasn't until 5th Grade student Owen Davies came to me in a Saturday
   morning Python enrichment class and said he wanted to write the card game,
   Gin Rummy, in Python that I finally knew what I wanted to use as the case